oscardoudou/yelp-camp/readme.md

 /campgrounds/:id/comments/:comment_id
 ```
 test delete route work need a delete form so far, also we need user?_method=Delete to override the disguised method=post

+# Authorization 2 for comments
+* User can only edit his/her own comment
+* User can only delete his/her own comment
+* Hide/show edit and delete button